sentinel-official/docs/docs/dVPN-node/start.md

     sentinel-dvpn-node process keys add
 ```

-Pass flag `--recover` to recover the account with Mnemonic
+Pass flag `--recover` to recover the key with Mnemonic

 ???+ warning "Warning"